High School

 Open

-Why do people do what they do?
-English 4 will give you a front-row seat to study the motives that have driven people’s actions for centuries.
-Along the way you will encounter epic heroes defying danger, tormented minds succumbing to the power of greed and ambition, enlightened thinkers striving for individual rights and freedoms, sensitive souls attempting to capture human emotion, and determined debaters taking a stand on critical issues.
-You will read to analyze the way language is used to express human motivation and research to examine the results of actions in the real world.
-The lessons in each module will give you the tools you need to gain insights from what you read and to use your knowledge in creative and analytical writing.
+Description: In English 4 students will study the motives that have driven people’s actions for centuries.
+Along the way, students will encounter epic heroes defying danger, tormented minds succumbing to the power of greed and ambition, enlightened thinkers striving for individual rights and freedoms, sensitive souls attempting to capture human emotion, and determined debaters taking a stand on critical issues.
+Students will read to analyze the way language is used to express human motivation and research to examine the results of actions in the real world.
+Students will gain insight and use tools from lessons and texts to apply knowledge and participate in creative and analytical writing.

 Major Topics and Concepts